-Financial Aid Refund Calculations
+Financial Aid Refund/Withdrawal Calculations

 The Higher Education Act of 1998 passed new provisions governing what must happen to a student’s federal student aid if he or she completely withdraws from school in any semester.
-The policy governs all federal grant and loan programs, including Federal Pell Grant, Federal SEOG, Federal Stafford Loans (both subsidized and Unsubsidized) and Federal Plus Loans to parents.
+The policy governs all federal grant and loan programs, including Federal Pell Grant, Federal SEOG, Federal Direct Loans (both subsidized and unsubsidized) and Federal Plus Loans to parents.
 Southern Vermont College institutional funding (SVC grants/scholarships) are not governed by this policy.
 Instead, they are prorated in accordance with the tuition charge for which the withdrawing student is responsible.

 In general, students “earn” their financial aid awards directly in proportion to the number of days of the semester attended.
 If a student completely withdraws from school during a semester, the school must calculate, according to a specific formula, the portion of the total scheduled financial assistance the student has earned and is, therefore, entitled to receive up to the time of withdrawal.
 If a student receives more assistance than the student earns, the unearned excess funds must be returned to the source from which they came.